Loss based prior for the degrees of freedom of the Wishart distribution: VAR model for forecasting and the novel loss-based prior

-\section{Loss-based hyperprior}
+\subsection{Loss-based hyperprior}

-In this Section we derive the loss-based prior distribution for the number of degrees of freedom of the Wishart distribution.
-We consider the parameter $\nu$ as discrete and, to construct the prior, we employ the objective method introduced in \cite{Villa2015}.
+the loss-based prior distribution for $\nu$.
+Thus, the parameter is assumed discrete, and, to construct the prior, we employ the objective method introduced in \cite{Villa2015}.

-To illustrate the method, let us consider a Bayesian model with sampling distribution $f(x|\theta)$, characterized by the discrete parameter $\theta \in \Theta$, and prior $\pi(\theta)$.
-The idea is to assign a mass to each value of the parameter that is proportional to the Kullback--Leibler divergence between the model defined by $\theta$ and the nearest one.
-In other words, if $f(x|\theta)$ is the true model, and it is not chosen, then the loss in information that one would incur is represented by the Kullback--Leibler divergence from $f(x|\theta)$ and $f(x|\theta^\prime)$, where the latter is the nearest model to the true one.
-Thus, the prior on $\theta$, will be given by Eq.~\eqref{objpriorgeneral}.
+Let us consider a Bayesian model with sampling distribution $f(x|\theta)$, characterized by the discrete parameter $\theta \in \Theta$, and prior $\pi(\theta)$.
+A mass is assigned to each value of the parameter that is proportional to the Kullback--Leibler divergence between the model defined by $\theta$ and the nearest one.
+In other words, if $f(x|\theta)$ is the true model, and it is not chosen, then the loss in information that one would incur is represented by the Kullback--Leibler divergence between $f(x|\theta)$ and $f(x|\theta^\prime)$, where the latter is the nearest model to the true one.
+Therefore, the prior on $\theta$ is